Sara French . Hireth Woodland Therapy . Indoor and Outdoor Therapy . MBACP

 There's no obligation to come for more than one session.
 Continuing sessions are most often once each week and for 50 minutes but frequency and duration can be adapted to meet your needs and circumstances.

-I have practiced Person Centred Counselling for more than 20 years.
+I have practiced counselling for more than 20 years.

 I grew up on a farm in Wiltshire, lived in Denmark for a while and have worked with adults and children in the fields of Education, Social Care and Criminal Justice.
 I play guitar and the Irish drum.